-The deferred tax balance has been calculated based on the expected future tax rate, substantively enacted at the balance sheet date, of 17%.
-Since the balance sheet date it has been announced that the corporation tax rate in the UK will remain at 19% for future periods and therefore had the deferred tax been based on this rate the deferred tax lliability would increase to £111,726.
+The deferred tax balance has been calculated based on the expected future tax rate, substantively enacted at the balance sheet date, 19%.
+Since the balance sheet date it has been announced that the corporation tax rate int he ULK will increase to 25% from 1 April 2023 and therefore had the deferred tax been based on this rate the deferred tax liability would increase to £73,838.